smittix/smittix.github.io/content/about.md

 I got into computer security as a kid after seeing movies such as _Wargames_ and _Sneakers_.
 The whole concept fascinated me.

 You’ll see that the blog has been neglected for a while due to me writing for the company I work for.
-However, I hope to **revive smittix.net this year**.

 I hope some of these posts help some of you out there.